Doann Houghton-Alico

 The architecture comes from this land with rock and mud bricks creating stair-step meandering buildings wandering up the side of a hill with a fortress on top.
 Some are relatively new, most are hundreds of years old and in various states of repair, perched along their ridges looking like extensions of the rock.
 The periodic villages rising up toward ridges and rocky spires were made of the same soil and rock, seeming like a natural extension of the landscape—not really man-made at all, but some other form of this beige landscape, where even the air had a brownish tinge.
 Many of the older villages with their crumbling forts are remnants of the days of small chiefdoms, falling back to the dust and rock that created them, like the chiefdoms themselves.

 We went through twelve army and police roadblocks going from Aden to Sana’a and eight on the return trip (a different route).
 Each time Abdullah gave the officials a copy of our tourist passes, which had our names, nationalities, and passport information, and we were waved through.
 These roadblocks were for our safety to know if we made it from one point to another—the government wanted no more embarrassment due to dead tourists.
 [About a month prior to that, in Wadi Dawan, about 180 miles east of Sana’a, two Belgian tourists and their driver were killed by a group of insurgents to embarrass the government.]
-I wondered what the police or army would have done if we hadn’t turned up at the next roadblock—I suspected it would be nothing.”
+I wondered what the police or army would have done if we hadn’t turned up at the next roadblock—I suspected it would be nothing.
+While on our way, we were held at one police roadblock because of a demonstration ahead.
+They were concerned for our safety and were considering giving us a police escort.
+After an hour, they decided it was safe for us to proceed on our own.
+Not surprisingly, we weren’t allowed to take photos of the military checkpoints.”

 blog 62-Yemen-camel herder